 Summey interned at Winthrop, where she was responsible for advising and mentoring student-athletes during the 2008-09 school year.
 She also planned and implemented events and projects with the CHAMPS/Life Skills program.
 In 2009-10, Summey was an intern at Memphis, working with the academic development for the football and men's basketball teams.
 She also assisted with initial eligibility of all teams at Memphis.

-A native of Hendersonville, N.C., Summey is a member of the National Association of Academic Advisors for Athletes (N4A) and the National Association of Collegiate Women Athletics Administrators.
+A native of Hendersonville, N.C., Summey is a member of the National Association of Academic and Student-Athlete Development (N4A) and the National Association of Collegiate Women Athletics Administrators.